 When we activated a Beam beta account and logged into the app, we found that the APY was initially set at 2%.
 The Beam app also starts new users with three "billies", or tokens—named for Beam's mascot—that can be spent with the press of a button to increase the interest rate for a day.
 We were able to use all three of our billies to achieve a rate of over 5% APY—but only for the first day.

 Each day at 6:00 PM, you receive one free billie, which must be used before it disappears one hour later.
 The APY bonus from using each billie will vary: we saw daily boosts anywhere from 0.12% to over 1.00%.
-You also earn three billies for every friend you can recruit to the Beam waitlist using your unique referral URL, provided in the app.
+You also earn three billies for every friend you can recruit to the Beam mailing list; your friend also earns 10 billies.

 Bugs Encountered in Beta

-Beam's beta has drawn a hefty waiting list, but users should be aware that we've encountered more than one bug during several months of testing.
-These issues have included intermittent lag in loading screens and miscalculated interest credits.
+Beam's beta drew a hefty waiting list, but users should be aware that we encountered more than one bug during several months of testing.
+These issues included intermittent lag in loading screens and miscalculated interest credits.
 While contacting Beam support always produced a swift and helpful response, the nature of these problems raises questions about the reliability of the app.

 Our first sign of trouble came in checking the history of interest credit to the account.
 Beam compounds interest on your balance daily, but on one occasion we noticed that credit was actually missing entirely for one day in our transaction log.
-While this was quickly corrected once we reached out, the fact that this error involved interest—the core purpose of a savings account—makes it a must-fix issue for the company as it prepares for a full launch.
+While this was quickly corrected once we reached out, this issue may be cause for pause since it involved earned interest- the core purpose of a savings account.

 Another issue arose when the app logged us out on its own.
 When we tried to log in using the email address we originally provided, we inadvertently entered that email with different capitalization.
 Repeated failure to log in revealed that the app's login credentials are case-sensitive, a bug which Beam support promised to patch.
 These problems leave a lot of work for Beam to do before it can compete with the reliability provided by larger competitors.